tutumcloud/api-docs/source/index.md

   - volume
   - webhooks
   - errors
+  - streamapi

 search: true
 ---

 # Introduction

-Tutum currently offers an HTTP REST API which is used by both the Web UI and the [CLI](https://github.com/tutumcloud/tutum-cli).
+Tutum currently offers an HTTP REST API and a WEBSOCKET STEAM API which is used by both the Web UI and the [CLI](https://github.com/tutumcloud/tutum-cli).
 In this document you will find all API operations currently supported in the platform and examples on how to execute them using our [Python SDK](https://github.com/tutumcloud/python-tutum).

 # Authentication